-The main hospitality and institutional catering sectors continue to grow
+The main horeca and institutional catering sectors continue to grow

 -

-Against a backdrop of favourable trends in private consumption and demand for tourism and social and healthcare services, the main sectors making up the hospitality and institutional catering market continued to perform well in 2024-2025.
-However, provisional data generally point to continued slowing in growth.
+Against a backdrop of favourable trends in private consumption and demand for tourism and social and healthcare services, the main sectors that make up the hospitality and institutional catering market continued to perform well in 2024-2025.
+However, provisional data generally point to the trend of continued slowing in growth being maintained.

 -